Covid: 10,772 new cases, 788 in hospital; changes to death reporting

 Bloomfield finishes in his role next week and said he was looking forward to a "good break".

-His own leaving event tonight had been pared back due to the current outbreak, he said.
+His leaving event tonight had been pared back because of the current outbreak, he said.

 Bloomfield kicked for touch on a question about whether Ian Foster should remain as All Blacks coach.